Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

   	- Water pressure recovers slowly after demand if there is a pressure regulator.
   	- Water flow may not be detected by a static threshhold for slower flow rates or during periods of higher pressure.

-## How small a leak can we detect without using an impeller?"
+## How small a leak can we detect without using an impeller?
 - Water flow duration was measured under various conditions (flush, shower, laundry, dishes, etc.)
 	- An adaptive threshhold was devised to close the main valve 10 minutes after detecting water flow.
  	- Motion detected in the bathrooms or kitchen cause a 20 minute grace period (for showers, proof of consciousness, etc.).
   	- Leak vol = leak rate x flow detection time + 10 min x leak rate + water residue after valve closes (approx 20 fl oz = 625 ml)
  	- 75 ml/min flow is detected in 80 seconds.
 Total leak = 75(80/60) + 10(75) + 625 = 1475 ml (=6 cups).
         - 40 ml/min flow is detected in 6 minutes.
 Total leak = 6(40) +10(40) + 625 = 1265 ml (=5 cups).